Secured vs. Unsecured Loan: 5 Main Differences

 A Few Final Thoughts

-The differences between unsecured and secured lending options do present prospective borrowers with some questions.
+The differences between secured and unsecured loan options do present prospective borrowers with some questions.
 While unsecured loans pose no risk to the borrower’s assets, their higher risk of default consequently results in high interest.
 By comparison, secured loans have lower interest and a lower risk of default, but pose a risk of loss to the borrower’s property.
-Although there are benefits and drawbacks to each,many borrowers prefer unsecured loans as they pose less risk to property, require less documentation and paperwork demands, and importantly, have faster processing times.
+Although there are benefits and drawbacks to each, many borrowers prefer unsecured loans as they pose less risk to property, require less documentation and paperwork demands, and importantly, have faster processing times.